prudhvi0210-max/vortex/README.md

-****This project is inspired by the Quantum Brush project.
-The Quantum Vortex effect is an addition to the existing Quantum Brush effects.
-The complete Quantum Brush project is included here, with the Vortex effect added under the effects section.
-All utility files and dependencies required for Quantum Brush remain unchanged and are reused for this effect.
-The Vortex effect leverages existing utility files, which is why the full Quantum Brush file structure is included.****
+****This project builds on the Quantum Brush project by adding a new Quantum Vortex effect.
+The full Quantum Brush codebase is included because the Vortex effect reuses existing utilities, files, and dependencies, all of which remain unchanged.
+The Vortex effect is integrated alongside the existing effects within the project structure.****

 # Quantum Vortex